 When deciding what action to take about race discrimination, you will need to think about what you are trying to achieve.
 For example, do you want financial compensation, justice or publicity?
 You will also need to think about how quickly you need to get a result.

 Any course of action is likely to be complicated and may involve court action.
 You should consult an experienced adviser, for example, at Citizen’s Advice.
 Search for your nearest Citizens Advice.

-For more information about making a claim to an employment tribunal, see the You think you're a victim of race discrimination at work overview page
+For more information about making a claim to an employment tribunal, see the Taking action about discrimination at work page.

 For more information about what you can do about discrimination, see Taking action about discrimination.

-If someone has been violent or hostile towards you because of your race, you can report this to the police as a hate incident or hate crime.
-For more information on hate crime see Hate crime.
+If someone has been violent or hostile towards you because of your race, you can report it to the police as a hate crime or hate incident.

 If you want to take legal action about race discrimination, you may be able to get some help with your case.